 Finally, The House Captains often work collaboratively with The Pupil Leadership Team in a collective drive to make Stivichall Primary School the best it can be

-The Wellbeing Ambassadors are a team made up of representatives from across Key Stage 2.
-With an increasing national awareness of the importance of being open and encouraging discussion about mental wellbeing, the Ambassadors were selected to support and promote wellbeing activities within school.
+The Wellbeing Ambassadors are a team made up of representatives across Years 1-6.
+With an increasing national awareness of the importance of being open, encouraging discussion about mental wellbeing, the Ambassadors were carefully selected to support and promote wellbeing activities within school.
+There are at least two Ambassadors per class, who endeavour to model Stivichall’s positive learning behaviours.
 Over the course of the school year, as a range of school and national events take place promoting wellbeing, the Ambassadors help to co-ordinate activities and assemblies promoting awareness of the initiatives to staff and pupils.

 At the core of their role is their presence on the playground during breaks and lunch times.
 The Wellbeing Ambassadors provide a friendly ear for any children who need one and have been trained in using restorative questions to help resolve disagreements and tensions amongst children.
+Additionally, the role holds great responsibility, the Ambassadors are able to award house points to children who are seen to be demonstrating brave behaviours.
+For example, actively encouraging children to engage in wellbeing activities.
 Alongside this, the Wellbeing Ambassadors also work hard to provide opportunities for children to take part in activities designed to promote wellbeing.
-They run a range of lunch time clubs and activities, based around the Five Ways to Wellbeing - Connect, Be Active, Keep Learning, Give, and Take Notice.
+When able, they run a range of lunch time clubs and activities, based around the Five Ways to Wellbeing - Connect, Be Active, Keep Learning, Give, and Take Notice.
 Examples include Yoga Club, Walk and Talk, and Mindfulness Club.

 Our Eco Warriors work hard to make Stivichall Primary School a greener place.
 Through introducing a range of exciting initiatives, many positive changes have been made.
 Our representatives from across the Key Stages partake in a weekly litter picking rota which ensures that the school grounds are litter free and that waste is disposed of correctly.
 They have worked hard to promote recycling of packaging and compostable fruit peelings by ensuring that facilities to dispose of these items are available throughout the school and take responsibility for emptying these.